 Emoticon Use and Friend Suggestions:

-Content Filtering and Recommendations on Instagram: Instagram employs ML to personalize your feed and explore page.
+Content Filtering and Recommendations on Instagram: Instagram employs machine learning to personalize your feed and explore page.
 The machine learning system also analyzes your likes, follows, and engagement patterns to recommend content and new accounts to follow.
-For more information on how Instagram uses machine learning, visit Instagram’s Machine Learning.
+For more information on how Instagram uses machine learning applications, visit Instagram’s Machine Learning.

 Suggested Followers on Social Media Platforms: